seamplex/feenox/doc/cloud-first.md

 Yet, the design of a cloud-first tool need concepts and more profound early-stage decisions.
 For instance, to make proper use of the computational resources available in remote servers launched on demand, it is needed to

- * have all the hosts in and particular network
+ * have all the hosts in a particular network
  * configure a proper domain name service
  * design shared network file systems
  * etc.